grantcurell/grantcurell.github.io/docs/Setting Up iDRAC Telemetry with Splunk/README.md

 1. Next you will need to enable Redfish alerting which will publish the events to Splunk.
 Download [this script](https://github.com/dell/iDRAC-Telemetry-Scripting/blob/master/ConfigurationScripts/SubscriptionManagementREDFISH.py)
 2. Run the following command `SubscriptionManagementREDFISH.py -ip $target -u $user -p $password -c y -D https://$splunkserver/services/collector/raw -E Alert -V Event`
-   1. `$target` is the ip address or DNS name of the iDRAC
-   2. `$user/$password` are the username and password for iDRAC
-   3. `$splunkserver` is the IP address or DNS name of your Splunk HTTP event collector instance
+      1.`$target` is the ip address or DNS name of the iDRAC 2.`$user/$password` are the username and password for iDRAC 3.`$splunkserver` is the IP address or DNS name of your Splunk HTTP event collector instance
 3. On the command line (racadm)
-   1. SSH to the iDRAC
+      1.SSH to the iDRAC
-   2. Run
+      2.Run

         ```
         racadm set idrac.telemetry.RsyslogServer1 "<splunk_ip/fqdn>"